funvill/funvill.github.io/_projects/2022-flocking-ai.md

 ## Why did I make this project

 Machine learning is a new exciting field of study that I have been interested in for a while.
 Some of the tools and content that it has enabled are amazing.
-GitLab copilot, Google’s Deep dream, Dall-E-2 image generation, etc...
+[GitHub copilot](https://github.com/features/copilot/), [Google’s Deep dream](https://en.wikipedia.org/wiki/DeepDream), [Dall-E-2](https://openai.com/dall-e-2/) image generation, etc...

 I've been playing around with these machine learning algorithms and tools for a while and I was looking for a project that I could use these algorithms for.
 I was hoping for something that I could iterate over a few years so as the algorithms got better you could see the work getting better over time.

 My first idea was to make a comic book.
-Using OpenIA GPT-3 text generation, I would write up the basic structure of the comic (overarching plot) and then generate the dialog using GPT-3, tweeking it as needed.
-Then I would write a visual description of the scene I was looking at and use Mid journey to generate the image.
+Using [OpenIA](https://openai.com/) GPT-3 text generation, I would write up the basic structure of the comic (overarching plot) and then generate the dialog using [GPT-3](https://en.wikipedia.org/wiki/GPT-3), tweeking it as needed.
+Then I would write a visual description of the scene I was looking at and use [Mid Journey](https://www.midjourney.com/) to generate the image.
 Then use the standard three layer comic book format, background, people and things, and foreground to create each frame.

 I found it frustrating to generate believable dialog or images in the same style between two different frames.

 Next idea was to create a card game.
 I designed the rules for a resource management, worker placement card game.
-The plan was to use the art generated from Mid journey for the cards in a Magic the Gathering style.
+The plan was to use the art generated from [Mid Journey](https://www.midjourney.com/) for the cards in a [Magic the Gathering](https://en.wikipedia.org/wiki/Magic:_The_Gathering) style.
 Art on top, text and rules on the bottom.
 I play-tested the basic rules a few times and it was just okay, not great.
 With more work and iterations I think I could convert this into a fun game.
 This project didn’t feel right as I was looking for more of an iterative project where I could show the changes to the ML algorithms over time.

 Eventually I came up with the idea of a Machine Learning (ML) field guide of imaginary birds.
 This idea came from 2021 when I spent a year photographing birds to create [a deck of playing cards](https://blog.abluestar.com/projects/2021-bird-playing-cards/).
 I would often use a field guide to help me identify and track the birds that I had seen that year.